-Online Age Verification: Children’s Digital Privacy amid COVID-19
+Online Age Verification Service: Children’s Digital Privacy amid COVID-19

 The meteoric rise in the adoption of digital technology has influenced every phase of modern humans.
 From societies to economies to culture, each aspect undergoes both positive and negative transient changes.
 Predictably, it also means that the internet has penetrated into the lives of children and impacted their way of living.
 It is estimated that about 71% of youth is online as compared to 48% of the overall global population.
 The youth that ages 15 to 24 is estimated to be the most connected group over the internet.
 Globally, one out of three internet users is a child under the age of 18.

 Undoubtedly, the digital space provides ample opportunities to children where they could learn, ensure self-development, and get entertained at the same time.
 However, in one way or another, minors are exposed to a variety of threats that could harm them.
 Children are at a big chance of falling prey to the vulnerabilities in a digital space.
 For instance, child identity theft incidences in an online space are not a concern of today.
 The year 2017 compromised the data od more than one million children which resulted in a total loss of about 2.6 million dollars against which families paid more than 540 million dollars out of their pocket.

 The statistics, therefore, call out for a stringent regulatory framework that can acknowledge the need for strong child data protection measures.
 The COVID-19 outbreak has increased the ratio of digital activities that could be more harmful to the children and their data.
 Fraudsters roaming in the digital space target the children’s data to fulfill their list of malevolent purposes.
 Online age verification checks, thus, are contributing to providing a safe space for children that keeps intact security and child’s data protection aspects simultaneously.
 The regulatory bodies all over the world have declared regulations regarding data protection of children in the digital world.